Non-oscillating Early Dark Energy and Quintessence from Alpha-Attractors: Introduction

-However, precisely because EDE models exist so close in time to existing observational data, they have significant constraints; the primary consideration being that EDE must be subdominant at all times and must decay away fast enough to be essentially negligible at the time of last scattering translating to a redshift rate that is faster than radiation \cite{howearly}.
-So far, in previous works in EDE, this has been achieved by considering first or second-order phase transitions (e.g. \cite{newearlydarkenergy}, \cite{rocknroll}).
+However, precisely because EDE models exist so close in time to existing observational data, they are subject to significant constraints; the primary consideration being that EDE must be subdominant at all times and must decay away fast enough to be essentially negligible at the time of last scattering, translating to a redshift rate that is faster than radiation \cite{howearly}.
+So far, in previous works in EDE, this has been achieved via a variety of mechanisms, such as first or second-order phase transitions (\textit{e.g.} \cite{newearlydarkenergy}, \cite{rocknroll}).
 These abrupt events might have undesirable side-effects such as inhomogeneities from bubble collisions or topological defects.
-Other proposed models \cite{howearly,newearlydarkenergy,doesnotrestoreconcordance,notexcluded,modellingeqnofstate,stringaxiverse,edecanresolve,chainede,hubblehuntersguide,rocknroll,alphaattractorsede1} typically feature oscillatory behaviour to achieve the rapid decay rate necessary for EDE to be negligible at last scattering.
-As with the original proposal in Ref. \cite{stringaxiverse}, the EDE field is taken to oscillate around its Vacuum Expectation Value (VEV) in a potential minimum which is tuned to be of order higher than quartic.
+Other popular models \cite{alphaattractorsede1,hubblehuntersguide,stringaxiverse,howearly,newearlydarkenergy,doesnotrestoreconcordance,notexcluded,modellingeqnofstate,edecanresolve,chainede,rocknroll} typically feature oscillatory behaviour to achieve the rapid decay rate necessary for successful EDE.
+In this case, as with the original proposal in Ref. \cite{stringaxiverse}, the EDE field is taken to oscillate around its vacuum expectation value (VEV) in a potential minimum which is tuned to be of order higher than quartic.
 As a result, its energy density decays on average as $\propto a^{-n}$, with $4<n<6$.
-In contrast, in our model, the EDE scalar field experiences a period of kinetic domination, where the field is in non-oscillatory free-fall and its density decreases as $\propto a^{-6}$, exactly rather than approximately.
+In contrast, in our model, the EDE scalar field experiences a period of kinetic domination, where the field is in non-oscillatory free-fall and its density decreases as $\rho \propto a^{-6}$, exactly rather than approximately.

 Before continuing, we briefly explain how EDE manages to increase the value of $H_0$ as from CMB observations.

-Measurements of the CMB temperature anisotropies provide very tight constraints on the cosmological parameters.
+Measurements of the CMB temperature anisotropies provide very tight constraints on a number of cosmological parameters.
 One would therefore think that this severely limits models which alter the Universe content and dynamics at this time.
-However, there are certain classes of models for which this is not the case.
-These are models that affect both the Hubble parameter and $r_s$, the comoving sound horizon\footnote{This is the characteristic scale of BAO, typically approximately proportional to the value of the cosmological horizon at that point by $r_s = \frac{1}{\sqrt{3}}r_{H}$ assuming spatial flatness.} (in this case during the drag epoch, shortly after recombination), given by
+However, this is not the case for models that affect both the Hubble parameter and the comoving sound horizon $r_s$ (in this case during the drag epoch, shortly after recombination) while keeping the precisely-determined \cite{Planck2018} angle subtended by the sound horizon at last scattering $\theta_s$ unchanged.
+We remind the reader that the comoving sound horizon is given by